ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 1) All components should include the ladybug header at the top of the code.
 This includes information on the GPL licence, descriptions for the inputs/outputs, as well as name/date/and version of the component.

 2) Descriptions of component inputs should include the folling information:

--What data type users should input (ie. number, point, brep) -What the input represents for the component
+⋅⋅* What data type users should input (ie. number, point, brep) ⋅⋅* What the input represents for the component
--If the input is meant to take the output of another Ladybug component, this other component should be referenced in the descrition.
+⋅⋅* If the input is meant to take the output of another Ladybug component, this other component should be referenced in the descrition.

 3) All inputs of components will use the following convention of '_' placement for communicating with the user about their importantance:

--_input : An input that the user is required to provide in order to run the component.
+⋅⋅* _input : An input that the user is required to provide in order to run the component.
 Generally, the number of these inputs should be minimized if there are possible good defaults. (example of this type of input: _location on the sunpath)
--_input_: An input that is important/required for the primary function of the component but for which the component includes a good default value. (example of this type of input: _hour_ on the sunpath)
+⋅⋅* _input_: An input that is important/required for the primary function of the component but for which the component includes a good default value. (example of this type of input: _hour_ on the sunpath)
--input_: A completely optional input or an input that is mostly there to help users customize the output. (example of this type of input: legendPar_ on the sunpath)
+⋅⋅* input_: A completely optional input or an input that is mostly there to help users customize the output. (example of this type of input: legendPar_ on the sunpath)

 4) All components should include a check of the current Ladybug and/or Honeybee version unless the component is so short in code length as to be entirely independent of Ladybug+Honyebee.